rluu/pricechartingtool/README.txt

    5) Install pyswisseph.
 See below for the hacks necessary to get this working.

+   6) Install convertdate.

-   6) Run pricechartingtool source code.
+   7) Run pricechartingtool source code.

 ##############################################################################